BOM upgrades Heatwave Service ahead of summer

 The service uses a map format and a heatwave severity index to visually represent locations at risk of high temperatures over a three-day period to measure the build-up of heat during that time.

-The heatwave mapping technology has been improved this year by upgrading from a 25 kilometre to a five kilometre grid resolution, significantly increasing their accuracy and enhancing their capability to take local features into account.
+The heatwave mapping technology has been improved this year by upgrading from a 25km to a 5km grid resolution, significantly increasing their accuracy and enhancing their capability to take local features into account.

 AIDR Director Community Safety and Resilience Amanda Leck said the technology helps to bring the public’s attention to the threat of heatwaves, considered the deadliest natural hazard in Australia since European settlement.